Skip to content

 • Frequency: The number of times the signal completes a full cycle (high + low) per second, measured in Hertz (Hz).

 The Linux kernel provides a sysfs interface for controlling PWM.
-Here’s how to use it:
+Please use the following steps to control PWM.

 1. Locate the PWM Chip and Channel